Candleshoe: Cast

+This was the last film Foster was obliged to make under her contract with Disney.

 Location

 Compton Wynyates, the main filming location.

 Compton Wynyates in Warwickshire, then home to William Compton, 6th Marquess of Northampton, posed as the fictional estate of Candleshoe.

 The Severn Valley Railway that runs between the midland towns of Bridgnorth and Kidderminister in the United Kingdom was used as a location in the film.

 Music

 In September 2015, Intrada Records released a special edition of the soundtrack containing the entire score from the film plus bonus material, including alternate takes of some tracks.

 Reception

 Metacritic gave the film a 68% score.

 Release

 While Candleshoe had its theatrical debut in 1977, seven more years passed before the movie premiered on the Disney Channel in February 1984.
 The movie was subsequently released for home video twice in VHS format which occurred sometime in the mid-1980s and early 1990s.
 While the former's date is not known, the re-release came on January 24, 1992.
 Candleshoe was released in DVD format twice as well, occurring on September 14, 1999 by Anchor Bay Entertainment and on June 1, 2004 by Disney.